MitchelAnthony/petregister/README.md

 $ bin/console server:start
 $ yarn run encore dev --watch
 ```
-Open your browser and go to the link provider by server:run (usually http://localhost:8000).
+Open your browser and go to the link provided by server:run (usually http://localhost:8000).
 To login, go to /login and use admin/admin or user/user.

 ## Backlog